RoosterDao/rooster-dao-ui/README.md

 Based on tech stack used in https://github.com/paritytech/contracts-ui

+## Run Flipper

 1. Clone this repository
 2. Checkout branch "rooster-dao-ui-prototype"
 3. Run `yarn install`
 4. Run `yarn start`
 5. Open `localhost:<port>` as shown in terminal
-6. Upload the `.contract` files from the `contracts` folder to your local node with https://paritytech.github.io/contracts-ui
+6. Upload the `flipper.contract` files from the `contracts/examples` folder to your local node with https://paritytech.github.io/contracts-ui
 7. Copy the smart contract addresses to the RoosterDAO UI prototype

-Original ReadMe:
+# Original ReadMe

 # Substrate Contracts UI